typester/go-shotgun/README.md

 ## TODO

-- [ ] Better console logs
-- [ ] If application failed to launch, or died unexpectedly, show these info to browser.
-- [ ] Terminate the app by clerner way
+- [ ] Terminate the app by cleaner way
 - [ ] Spesify watching target files by (regexp?) rules
 - [ ] Tests